*Vivian Barnette, PhD., HSP-P; Executive Director

 Dr. Paredes, a graduate of the University of California at San Diego and of the University of North Carolina at Greensboro, has been at Counseling Services since 2009.
 His clinical experience includes work in hospital, outpatient, and college counseling settings.
 His professional interests include multi/cross-cultural counseling, substance abuse, crisis counseling, wellness, and counselor training.

 Dr. Paredes is a member of state professional associations.
 Dr. Paredes was inducted into the Chi Sigma Iota Counseling Academic and Professional Honor Society in 2001.
-He is a National Certified Counselor, a Licensed Professional Counselor, and an Approved Clinical Supervisor.
+He is a National Certified Counselor and a Licensed Professional Counselor.

 *Denotes Safe Zone trained